Welcome to today's edition of the Rush 24-7 podcast.

 Welcome back, Rush Limbaugh, talent on lawn from God.

-I'm sure you've heard about the uh the little fire that took place in the executive office building, the OEO over across the street from the West Wing of the White House.
+I'm sure you've heard about the little fire that took place in the executive office building, the OEO over across the street from the west wing of the White House.

-Uh the ceremonial office of the vice president, uh, which I, of course, a powerful influential member of the media have seen on several occasions, had some water damage uh and some smoke damage.
+The ceremonial office of the vice president, which I, of course, a powerful, influential member of the media, have seen on several occasions, had some water damage and some smoke damage.

 The drive-bys, some in the drive-bys actually think that Cheney might have started the fire to destroy more CIA tapes or other sensitive documents.